vijithassar/memento/README.md

 ]
 ```

 Data cannot be bound to a point, only to a range.
-The former would be incompatible with our reality, in which a point is infinitesimal and thus the data would never actually be available for extraction.
-However, you are free to make your bound range as small as JavaScript float precision allows, and/or use the memento.trigger() integration to act once on a specific piece of data.
+Binding data to an exact point in time would be incompatible with our reality, in which a point is mathematically infinitesimal and thus the data would never actually be available for extraction during script execution.
+With that said, you are free to make your bound range as small as JavaScript float precision allows, and/or use the memento.trigger() integration to act once on a specific piece of data.

 # Timestamps #